lacanoid/datalink/docs/type.md

 Only store datalinks.

-Pro: Faster than other because of no trigger
+Pro: Faster than other because there are no triggers to run

 ### LCO=xx1 INTEGRITY SELECTIVE

 Check if file exists.

-Pro: Provides better referential integrity because referenced files have to actually exist.
+Pro: Provides better referential [integrity](integrity.md) because referenced files have to actually exist.

 Con: Files can still mysteriously disappear later.

 Pro: Works for web as well as local files

+Con: Differs from SQL standard (standard requires 'linking' and rename+delete protection if available, we only check if file exists)

 ### LCO=xx2 INTEGRITY ALL